Medicare Benefits Schedule review

 On 22 April 2015, the Minister of Health announced that a Medicare Benefits Schedule (MBS) Review Taskforce would be established.
 The taskforce is considering how the more than 5,700 items on the MBS can be aligned with contemporary clinical evidence and practice and improve health outcomes for patients.
 The review is clinician-led and there are no targets for savings attached to the review.
 The taskforce recommendations will be made to the Minister.

 The AASW has so far been involved in all the relevant stakeholder consultation forums, meeting with Chair Professor Bruce Robinson, and making two submissions based on member consultation in relation to pay equity and better utilisation of social work supports.
-We are waiting on permission to release the submission to members.
 Learn more about the process by visiting Medicare Benefits Schedule review website.

 In June 2018, the Mental Health Reference Group of the Medicare Benefits Schedule Review Taskforce was formed, which includes social work representation.
 Following consultation with AASW members in private practice and providing services under Medicare, the AASW formally presented our arguments to the Reference Group on the 12th July, both in writing and in person.